-Pages 55-56: The ruler origins have changed in Illustrator CS5.
-By default, the ruler origins start in the upper-left corner of the active artboard.
-Also, the measurements are now positive (+) when moving down and to the right from the upper-left corner of the active artboard.
+Pages 55-56: By default, the ruler origins start in the upper-left corner of the active artboard.
+Also, the measurements are positive (+) when moving down and to the right from the upper-left corner of the active artboard.

 Arranging documents